Paris At Night

 I also had the benefit of exploring Paris during the long days of summer.
 I spent the warmest parts of the day photographing inside churches and museums, while the balmy evenings created great opportunities for night photography.

-Exploring backstreets and photographing major tourist attractions by night was a fantastic experience.
+Exploring backstreets and photographing major tourist attractions in Paris by night was a fantastic experience.
 I can’t wait until I return.

 Paris Photography in the Latin Quarter

-The Latin Quarter bears that name because Latin was the language that was often spoken in the region during the Middle Ages.
+The Latin Quarter bears that name because Latin was the language that was often spoken in this part of the world during the Middle Ages.

 These days the Latin Quarter in Paris is known as a centre of learning, scholarship and art.